luv-singh-ai/Sukoon/README.md

 If you encounter any issues with the project, please create a new issue using the issue template.
 Provide as much detail as possible to help us understand and resolve the issue.

 # Current Challenges
-We have two active discussions:
+We have three active discussions:
 ```
-Develop a PII Removal Module for a Mental Health Care WhatsApp Chatbot
+Develop a PII Removal Module
+Optimizing Sukoon's Evaluation Pipeline
 Improving Central Orchestrator Agent Classification in AutoGen System
 ```